sripushkar/VocabSoup/README.md

 # VocabSoup
-A tool for converting Pearson online textbook vocab to a Quizlet.
+A script for converting Pearson online textbook vocab to a Quizlet.
 Fully automatic.

 These Python modules are needed:
 * Selenium